In my headcanon, there’s a few different kinds of fluffies commonly called “seafluffies” or “aquafluffies”.

 One notable variant of fishfluffy is based off of seahorses, and is usually just called a seafluffy.
 These are notable in that the stallions, not the mares, are the ones that give birth.

-The manatee/dugong type can somewhat move on land, but not very far, and only does so if it spots food (especially spaghetti, of course).
+These types can sometimes pull themselves up onto land, but not very far, and only do so if they spot food (especially spaghetti, of course).

 Like mammalian seafluffies, merfluffies breathe air.
 But due to their fish-like tails, merfluffies are in danger of drying out if they spend too long out of the water.